FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

   app.run(debug=True)
 ```

-Create an directory `templates` and a file called `index.html` in that directory.
-Put the following in there:
+You are going to use flask templates to create the HTML pages.
+Create a directory `templates` and a file called `index.html` in that directory.
+Put the following markup in there:

 ```html
 <!doctype html>